-To: Chief Justice Maureen O'Connor and Justices

-Members of the Ohio Bar
+To: Chief Justice Sharon L. Kennedy and Justices Members of the Ohio Bar

 Members of the Public

-This Annual Report on the Attorney Services Fund provides a summary of the activity of the Attorney Services Fund for Fiscal Year 2022 (July 1, 2021 - June 30, 2022) and sets out budget allocations from the fund as approved by the Supreme Court for Fiscal Year 2023 (July 1, 2022 - June 30, 2023).
+This Annual Report on the Attorney Services Fund provides a summary of the activity of the Attorney Services Fund for Fiscal Year 2023 (July 1, 2022 - June 30, 2023) and sets out budget allocations from the fund as approved by the Supreme Court for Fiscal Year 2024 (July 1, 2023 - June 30, 2024).
+The report is issued to advise members of the Ohio Bar and the public of the allocation and expenditure of the biennial registration fee paid by all judges and practicing attorneys.